NKorea's Kim orders 'exponential' expansion of nuke arsenal

 “(Kim’s report) made clear that our nuclear force considers it as the first mission to deter war and safeguard peace and stability.
 However, if it fails to deter, it will carry out the second mission, which will not be for defense,” KCNA said.

-The North’s increasing nuclear threats have prompted the United States and South Korea to expand their regular exercises and strengthen a trilateral security cooperation involving Japan.
-The U.S. military has warned any nuclear attack by North Korea against the United States or its allies and partners “will result in the end of that regime.
+The North’s increasing nuclear threats have prompted the United States and South Korea to expand their military exercises and strengthen a trilateral security cooperation involving Japan.
+The U.S. military has warned any nuclear attack by North Korea against the United States or its allies and partners “will result in the end of that regime.”

-Panda said the reference to a new ICBM appears to concern a solid-propellant system.
-“We should expect to see larger, solid propellant missiles tested soon,” he said.

-Last month, North Korea said Kim supervised the test of a “high-thrust solid-fuel motor” for a new strategic weapon.
-Experts say the weapon refers to a solid-fueled ICBM, which can be launched more quickly than a liquid-fueled ICBM because the fuel in solid-propellant rockets is already loaded inside.
-All of North Korea’s previously tested ICBMs use liquid propellants.

 Earlier Sunday, South Korea’s military detected the missile launch from the North’s capital region.
 The Joint Chiefs of Staff said in a statement the missile traveled about 400 kilometers (250 miles) before falling into the water between the Korean Peninsula and Japan.

 The Joint Chiefs of Staff called the launch “a grave provocation” that hurts peace and security on the Korean Peninsula and around the world.
-It said South Korea closely monitors North Korean moves in coordination with the United States and maintains a readiness to overwhelmingly deal with any provocations.
+It said South Korea maintains a readiness to overwhelmingly deal with any provocations.

-The U.S. Indo-Pacific Command said in a statement that the launch highlights “the destabilizing impact” of North Korea’s unlawful weapons programs.
-It said U.S. commitments to defend South Korea and Japan “remain ironclad.”
+The U.S. Indo-Pacific Command said in a statement that the U.S. commitments to defend South Korea and Japan “remain ironclad.”

-North Korea test-fired more than 70 missiles last year.
-The North’s testing spree indicated the country is likely emboldened by its advancing nuclear program, though whether the country has functioning nuclear missiles remains a source of outside debate.
+North Korea test-fired more than 70 missiles last year, including the three short-range ballistic missiles detected by South Korea on Saturday.
+The North’s testing spree indicates the country is likely emboldened by its advancing nuclear program, though whether the country has functioning nuclear missiles remains a source of outside debate.

-On Saturday, North Korea fired three short-range ballistic missiles toward its eastern waters.

 North Korea’s state media confirmed Sunday that the country conducted the test-firings of its super-large multiple rocket launcher to test the weapon’s capability.
 KCNA said three shells fired from the launcher on Saturday accurately hit an island target off the country’s eastern coast.
 It said North Korea fired another shell from the launcher toward its eastern waters Sunday.

-Kim Jong Un said the rocket launcher put all of South Korea within striking distance and is capable of carrying a tactical nuclear warhead, according to KCNA.
+Kim Jong Un said the rocket launcher puts all of South Korea within striking distance and is capable of carrying a tactical nuclear warhead, according to KCNA.

 Outside experts categorize weapons fired from the launcher as ballistic missiles because of their trajectories, ranges and other characteristics.

-The North’s missile launch for a second straight day came after South Korea on Friday conducted a rocket test related to its plan to establish space-based surveillance to better monitor North Korea.
-On Friday, South Korea’s military said it test-launched a solid-fueled rocket, a type of a space launch vehicle that it plans to use to put its first spy satellite into orbit in coming years.
+“Its recent missile launches were not technically impressive.
+Instead, the high volume of tests at unusual times and from various locations demonstrate that North Korea could launch different types of attack, anytime, and from many directions,” said Leif-Eric Easley, a professor at Ewha University in Seoul.

-Animosities between the rival Koreas have deepened since early last week, when South Korea accused North Korea of flying drones across the countries’ heavily fortified border for the first time in five years and sent its own drones toward the North.
+Animosities between the rival Koreas have further deepened since early last week, when South Korea accused North Korea of flying drones across the countries’ heavily fortified border for the first time in five years and responded by sending its own drones toward the North.

-South Korea acknowledged it failed to shoot down any of the five North Korean drones it said were found south of the border.
-But South Korea has vowed to bolster its air defense network and get tough on future provocations by North Korea.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.